 * To learn more about this side effect, see the “Side effects explained” section below.

 Rexulti may cause mild side effects other than the ones listed above.
-See the Rexulti medication guide.
+See the Rexulti prescribing information.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you’d like to notify the FDA about a side effect you’ve had with Rexulti, visit MedWatch.